 This is our first site visit in a five day tour of Zambia.
 We are here to see the impact of vaccines on the lives of children.
 I am traveling with a group of journalists who have each received a Shot @ Life fellowship to write about what’s happening in Zambia.
-The journey was a long one and the heat in Lusaka is unlike any heat we are used to in North America.
+The journey was long and the heat in Lusaka is unlike any heat in North America.

 “Our vision started with the idea that we could replace charcoal,” says Mattias Ohlson, CEO of Emerging Cooking Solutions.